Sarvagya2009/AI_Energy_Hack/README.md

 # AI E-Truck Dispatcher

-An intelligent FastAPI-based route optimization system for electric trucks that automatically plans optimal routes, manages battery consumption, and schedules charging stops.
+An intelligent FastAPI-based route optimization system for electric trucks that automatically plans optimal routes, manages battery consumption, and schedules charging stops along with taking into account the base EU regulations of the driver rest (no daily driving of >9 hours, 45 mins break after 4.5 hours of driving).

 ## 🚛 Overview

 The AI E-Truck Dispatcher is a comprehensive solution designed to solve the complex logistics challenges of electric truck fleet management.
-The system considers battery capacity, charging station availability, route optimization, and real-time energy consumption to provide optimal delivery routes.
+The system considers battery capacity, charging station availability, route optimization, driver rest periods, real-time energy consumption to provide optimal delivery routes.

 ### Key Features